E3Coders/eloquent/docs/chap3.md

 ##Recursion

-A recusion is a function which call itsel.
+A recusion is a function which call itself.

     function rec(a){
         if(a==0)